Downtown St. Helena sidewalk repairs postponed to 2023

 The replacement of St. Helena’s downtown sidewalks and street trees has been postponed again to 2023 while the city deals with right-of-way issues and rising construction costs.

-The City Council on Tuesday approved staff’s recommendation to delay the project by one year.
+The City Council approved staff’s recommendation to delay the project by one year, last week.
 Construction was previously postponed from 2021 to 2022.

 Sections of the existing sidewalk were recently discovered to be outside of the public right-of-way, which complicates the city’s efforts to obtain Right-of-Way Clearance through Caltrans.